 We incur workers' compensation, MEL and other insurance claims in the normal course of business, which we believe are covered by insurance.
 We analyze each claim for potential exposure and estimate the ultimate liability of each claim.
-In January 2017, we settled an ongoing claim in an amount that exceeded our deductible and the excess was covered by insurance.
 We have not incurred any significant losses as a result of claims denied by our insurance carriers.
 Our services are provided in hazardous environments where accidents involving catastrophic damage or loss of life could occur, and litigation arising from such an event may result in our being named a defendant in lawsuits asserting large claims.
 Although there can be no assurance the amount of insurance we carry is sufficient to protect us fully in all events, or that such insurance will continue to be available at current levels of cost or coverage, we believe that our insurance protection is adequate for our business operations.